Submit an online application for your graduate degree program.

 The Graduate School requires three letters of recommendation from people who can comment authoritatively on your academic achievements and/or work or internship experience related to your program.
 Visit your program's website for specific instructions related to letters of recommendation.
 Make sure to give your recommenders enough time to complete the letters prior to your application deadline.

 Letters of Recommendation are only accepted through Interfolio.
+No other electronic submission of a letter of recommendation is acceptable.
 To request a letter, follow Interfolio's instructions.
 To ensure that your recommenders receive the letter request, please inform them that the request will come from firstname.lastname@example.org, with your name in the "From" field.
 Your recommenders can return letters to Interfolio electronically or by mail.
 If you prefer, your recommenders may mail the original letter directly to the Graduate School in a signed, sealed envelope.

 Your personal statement should describe your reasons for pursuing graduate study, your career aspirations, your special interests within your field, and any unusual features of your background that might need explanation or be of interest to your program's admission committee.
 Some programs require you to address specific questions, so make sure to check your program's website.

 Submit your typed document through Interfolio.
 Be sure you choose the appropriate document type when uploading.
 You may also submit a hard copy of the statement directly to the Graduate School.